 Here is the Pristine LSS broken down by section to highlight the key features.

 1. Banner Section

 The banner is at the top of every LSS.
 It gives the commercial product name and the date to ensure the LSS reflects the current pesticide label.
 Four icons represent the most common application technologies: Horizontal boom sprayer, airblast, aerial and handheld.
 If an application method is prohibited, a banned symbol appears (such as aerial in this case).
+Note we have left room for RPAAS (UAV’s) anticipating the day we have products registered for that technology.
 The table notes the type of pesticide (e.g. fungicide, insecticide, adjuvant, etc.).
 The mode of action and active ingredient(s) are noted, as well as the formulation and the Pest Control Product number.

 2. Resistance Management / Planting Restrictions